bigmlcom/bigml-node/docs/index.md

 would generate a new dataset containing the subset of instances in the cluster associated to the centroid id ``000000``.

-Similarly, for models, ensembles and logistic regressions you will need a dataset as first argument, evaluations will need a model as first argument and a dataset as second one and predictions need a model as first argument too:
+Similarly to create models, ensembles, logistic regressions, deepnets and any modeling resource, you will need a dataset as first argument.

+Evaluations will need a model as first argument and a dataset as second one and predictions need a model as first argument too:

 ```js